 Sue collaborates with the Board of Directors and key members of the community to advance PHC’s mission of optimizing quality of healthcare through Integrative Health and Wellness.
 Prior to her appointment as Chair and CEO for the Progressive Health Center, Sue was the Director of Development for the Colorado Neurological Institute (CNI) and served as a consultant to HealthONE’s Swedish Medical Center.
 Her extensive industry experience includes a proven track record in leading successful teams, supporting board members, building relationships with major donors, public speaking, fundraising, promotions, building collaborative partnerships, working with volunteers, sales and marketing.
 Prior to CNI, she was a consultant to Yampa Valley Medical Center, Health Magazine, Vail Associates, Petroleum Information, Arizona Heart and the Denver Athletic Club.
 A graduate of the University of Denver, and Leadership Denver 1997, Sue also received a certificate from the Bard School of Entrepreneurship Development from the University of Colorado business school at Denver in December 2003.
-Currently, Sue serves as chair of the Cancer Care Initiative and is a member of the Society for Physician Entrepreneurs.
+Currently, Sue serves on the Board of the Cancer Care Initiative and is a member of the Society for Physician Entrepreneurs.

 David Theil, MD completed medical school at Indiana University School of Medicine in 1983.
 He performed a residency in Internal Medicine at the University of North Carolina in Chapel Hill, NC (1983-1986) and in Anesthesiology at Duke University Medical Center in Durham, NC (1998-1990).
 He became an attending anesthesiologist at Duke in January, 1991.
 During his time at Duke, Dr. Theil performed pulmonary research at the F.G.
 Hall Environmental Lab, assisting in studies on pulmonary hypertension and the toxic effects of oxygen on the lung.
 In September, 1991, Dr. Theil accepted a position at Rose Medical Center in Denver.
 He served as Chairman of the Rose Anesthesia Quality Improvement Committee from 1992-1996.
 In 1996 he was named Chairman of the Department of Anesthesia at Rose, and he remains in that position today.
 In addition to his administrative duties, Dr. Theil has a broad clinical practice which includes cardiac and obstetric anesthesia, as well as chronic pain management.
 He maintains a special interest in advanced airway techniques and frequently instructs Pulmonary Fellows from the University of Colorado School of Medicine in emergency airway management.
 He also serves on the Medical Advisory Board for Teleflex Medical, Inc. helping to assess new airway devices and other anesthesia products.
 Dr. Theil regularly travels to Arusha, Tanzania to provide anesthesia for reconstructive surgeries on pediatric patients with cleft lips and palates, severe burn scars, and other deformities.